Apple M2 Pro vs Celeron B810

 Technologies and extensions

-Technological solutions and additional instructions supported by Celeron B810 and Apple M2 Pro.
+Technological solutions and additional instructions supported by Celeron B810 and M2 Pro.
 You'll probably need this information if you require some particular technology.

 Instruction set extensionsIntel® SSE4.1, Intel® SSE4.2no data